Fremantle Stuff > Organisations > Portuguese Club

 2 Strang St, Beaconsfield, 1890 + modern additions

-In 2017 the Portuguese Club is set to move from Beacsonsfield into the St John's Ambulance building in Parry St. The present building is on 8093m^, and was leased to the club by Mains Road, which has now terminated the lease.
+In 2017 the Portuguese Club was set to move from Beaconsfield into the St John's Ambulance building in Parry St. The Beaconsfield building is on 8093m^, and was leased to the club by Mains Road, which has now terminated the lease.

-St John's Ambulance is moving out of these premises in Parry St, between the Tennis Club and the former Power Museum, and it was thought that the Portuguese Club would be moving there, but according to a report in The Herald, 6 April 2019, 'the latest plan is to co-locate them with the Italian Club'.
+St John's Ambulance is moving out of these premises in Parry St, between the present Tennis Club and the former Power Museum, and it was thought that the Portuguese Club would be moving there, but according to a report in The Herald, 6 April 2019, 'the latest plan is to co-locate them with the Italian Club'.
 Presumably the writer is referring to the building in Marine Terrace being shared.

 Fremantle Herald 9 September 2016